hikoworks/hikogui/docs/rich_text.md

 ----------

 A text-style is actually a set of styles for different text-categories, languages and scripts.
-The text-category is a mask, the language may be empty meaning a whildcard;
+The text-category is a mask, the language may be empty meaning a wildcard;
-and script may be 'zzzz' meaning a whildcard.
+and script may be 'zzzz' meaning a wildcard.
 This allows for at least one of the sub-styles to be a fallback.

  - filter: